wp-plugins/translation-detector/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Translation detector display a simple button to navigate to a post translation created with polylang.
+Translation detector display a simple button to navigate to a content translation created with polylang.

 == Description ==

-This plugin allow you to display a simple link to navigate between a single post translations.
+This plugin allow you to display a simple link to navigate between a content translation.

 = How does it work? =

 Translation detector check for each post if any translation exists, if it's the case a button is display in the post to navigate between each translation.

 If there is only 2 languages available the plugin will display a button but if there is more than 2 languages, it will display multiple links.

+You also can translate the text you choose in polylang settings tab 'String translation'

 = Languages =